 Beta Gamma Sigma

-National honor society in Business Administration.
-Eligibility: top 7 percent of junior class, top 10 percent of senior class and top 20 percent of MBA class in College of Business Administration.
+Beta Gamma Sigma is the honor society for students enrolled in business programs accredited by AACSB International – The Association to Advance Collegiate Schools of Business.
+Eligibility: top 10 percent of junior class, top 10 percent of senior class and top 20 percent of MBA class in College of Business.

 Kappa Delta Pi

 An international honor society, Kappa Delta Pi is dedicated to scholarship and excellence in education.
 Open to undergraduate students who have junior standing with at least 12 credits completed in the PEP and a 3.0 GPA; Open to graduate students with at least 12 credits completed in the PEP with a 3.25 GPA.

 Kappa Tau Alpha recognizes academic excellence and promotes scholarship in jounalism and mass communication.
 Membership must be earned by excellence in academic work and is restricted to the top 10 percent of junior and senior journalism and public relations majors.